zzsun777/cpp_multithreaded_order_matching_engine/README.md

 		- Central Order book also has 1 MPMC queue for outgoing messages.

-		- When a new message arrives ( new order, or cancel ) from the FIX engine, it will be submitted to corresponding thread`s queue in the thread pool of the central order book.
+		- When a new message arrives ( new order, or cancel ) from the incoming message dispatcher, it will be submitted to corresponding thread`s queue in the thread pool of the central order book.

 3. Each thread in the thread pool will get message from their SPSC queue in the thread pool , and add them to corresponding order queue which is used by only itself and eventually trigger the order matching process for that queue.
 At the end of the order matching , worker threads will submit messages ( FILLED or PARTIALLY FILLED ) to the outgoing messages queue

-4. Outgoing message processor which is a MPMC queue will process the outgoing messages.
+4. Outgoing message processor which is a fine grained MPMC queue will process the outgoing messages.

 **Build dependencies :** For Linux , the project is built and tested with GCC4.8.
 As for Windows it is using MSVC1200(VS2013).
 In the libraries side :